dado3899/python-phase-3-national-park-visits-mock/README.md

   - Return name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
+  - Should not be able to change after the NationalPark is created

 #### NationalPark